Home > Guides > The best audio interfaces under $1,000: High-end recording at a low price

 This is the first of a few PreSonus interfaces on the list, and for good reason.
 PreSonus is known for building excellent-value interfaces, and it has pretty much cornered much of the market in the sub-$1,000 price range.
 The PreSonus Quantum 2626 boasts a number of features you would normally expect on more expensive interfaces.

-For example, the interface offers up to a hefty 26 inputs, and up to 26 outputs, with eight of those inputs coming in the form of built-in preamps.
-You’ll also get MIDI support.
 Last but not least, it connects to your computer through Thunderbolt 3, making for a fast, latency-free recording setup.
-Last but not least, with the interface you’ll get PreSonus’ StudioOne recording software, which is getting better and better every time it’s updated.
+You also get PreSonus’ StudioOne recording software, which is getting better and better every time it’s updated.

 Best small audio interface under $1,000